 In some cases, such as with adaptogenic mushrooms like Reishi or cordyceps, the effects may be subtle and build up over time as the body adjusts to the supplement.
 For example, noticing significant energy, mood, or immune function improvements may take several weeks or months of consistent use.

 Other mushroom supplements, such as Lion's Mane or Chaga, may affect cognitive function, inflammation, or digestion more immediately.
 However, some people may notice improvements within a few days of taking the supplement.

 Can Mushroom Supplements Make You Tired?

 The best time to take mushroom supplements depends on the effects you are trying to achieve.
-For example, Lion's mane, Chaga, Cordyceps, and Turkey tail are best taken in the morning for improved energy levels.
-Likewise, if you need help unwinding, taking Reishi before bed may help.
+For example, Lion's mane, Chaga, Cordyceps, and Turkey tail are best taken in the morning for improved energy levels and cognitive function.
+However, if you need to unwind or fall asleep, taking Reishi before bed may help.

 - [Sleep-promoting effects of Ganoderma extracts in rats: comparison between long-term and acute administrations], (1)https://pubmed.ncbi.nlm.nih.gov/3255119/

 - Extract of Ganoderma lucidum prolongs sleep time in rats, (2)https://pubmed.ncbi.nlm.nih.gov/22207209/

 - Neurotrophic properties of the Lion's mane medicinal mushroom, Hericium erinaceus (Higher Basidiomycetes) from Malaysia (3)https://pubmed.ncbi.nlm.nih.gov/24266378/

 - Enhancement of ATP generation capacity, antioxidant activity and immunomodulatory activities by Chinese Yang and Yin tonifying herbs, (4)https://link.springer.com/article/10.1186/1749-8546-2-3